 Calls

-At ECRIN we can provide support to investigators for the preparation of calls for multinational clinical trial funding, provided that the projects are funded and meet the ECRIN eligibility criteria.
+At ECRIN, we can provide support to investigators in preparing proposals for multinational clinical study funding, provided the project meets ECRIN’s eligibility criteria.

 For more information on how ECRIN can support you in the preparation of these calls, see Clinical Trials Preparation and contact your local European Correspondent.